Riding a bike and walking

 Walking in Merri-bek

-Walking is the most popular form of recreational activity for Victorians.
+Walking is the preferred way of getting around for travel close to home.
+Walking is most popular recreational activity for Victorians.
 It has great environmental, health and social benefits.

 There are some great places you can walk around Merri-bek, including:

-- the diverse range of shops along Sydney Road
+• the diverse range of shops in your local shopping area

 Find walking trails and bike paths